 Within the medieval town walls, the pedestrian area with major department stores, numerous retail shops and cafes.
 Some of these have been in business for generations, have helped develop the good reputation of the town as a shopping center.

 Euskirchen invites to stroll, shop, and relax between “Alter Markt” (Old Market) and the train station.
 Euskirchen also has a lot to offer culturally.
-In particular, the “Kulturhof” (library, muse-um) and “Kunstmeile” (Art Mile) Kölnerstraße present special cultural highlights.
+In particular, the “Kulturhof” (library, museum) and “Kunstmeile” (Art Mile) Kölnerstraße present special cultural highlights.

-A well-developed network of cycle paths through the District town of Euskirchen, the member of the Association Bicycle Friendly Cities and Municipalities in NRW, allows an easy exploration of the area by bicycle.
-The Erft Cycle Path and the moated castles route also pass through Euskirchen and are signposted accordingly.
-Activities such as hiking and walking are ideal on the Ro-man Canal Trail and in the woods around Euskirchen.
-In particular, the vast forest area around the “Steinbachtalsperre and Madbachtalsperre” (Steinbach dam and Marbach dam) is ideal for those seeking relaxation.
+An excellent cycle path network through the district town of Euskirchen, which is a member of the Association Bicycle Friendly Cities and Municipalities in NRW, allows an easy exploration of the area by bicycle.
+The Erft-Radweg and the Wasserburgen-Route also leads you through Euskirchen and are signposted accordingly.
+Activities such as hiking and walking are ideal on the Römerkanal-Wanderweg and in the woods around Euskirchen.
+In particular, the vast forest area around the Steinbachtalsperre and Marbachstausee (Steinbach dam and Marbach dam) is ideal for those who are looking for relaxation.

-Relaxation pure is guaranteed when visiting the “Therme Euskirchen” (indoor pool / spa).
-A Palm Paradise, Thermal bath and 10 thematic saunas guarantee a break from everyday life.
+Pure relaxation is guaranteed when visiting the “Therme Euskirchen” (indoor pool / spa).
+The "Palm Paradise", Thermal bath and 10 thematic saunas guarantee a break from everyday life.